Day 3 March 24, 2012

 We each worked on our pottery and made about 3 pieces of pottery.

-When finished wrote our names on paper and put with our projects.
-A class picture was taken with sensei then a tub of fresh strawberries were passed out to everybody in the class.
-This pottery class at the university is only open to public once a year.
-I feel lucky to have had this honor of attending the university for pottery class.
+When finished wrote our names on paper and put them with our projects.
+A class picture was taken with the sensei, then a tub of fresh strawberries was passed out to everybody in the class.
+This pottery class at the university is only open to the public once a year.
+I feel lucky to have had the honor of attending the university for pottery class.

 Teresa's finished pottery